 What equipment does my child need to play baseball?

 We have a saying at Danbury Youth Baseball: All you need is a glove and a good attitude.
 The truth is, you’ll need a few other things as well.
-All players must have a baseball glove, a baseball bat (see our Bat Regulations page for details about approved bats), a baseball batting helmet, grey baseball pants, a protective cup, and molded rubber cleats (gym shoes/sneakers are acceptable for Single A (ages 5 & 6)).
+All players must have a baseball glove, a baseball bat (see the Babe Ruth Bat Regulations page for details about approved bats), a baseball batting helmet, grey baseball pants, a protective cup, and molded rubber cleats (gym shoes/sneakers are acceptable for Single A (ages 5 & 6)).
 Danbury Youth Baseball will provide all players with a jersey (typically a dry fit shirt), a hat and a pair of baseball socks.
 Children should also bring water to all games and practices.

 I would like to pay with a check.
 Do I still need to register online?

 Yes.
 You have the option to pay by check or cash.
 To use this option you will need to visit the registration page, complete all required information and select pay by check.